mr-n30/ghdorks/README.md

 - Retrieves the number of matches for each dork.
 - Handles rate-limiting gracefully and supports retries.
 - Saves results to a file if specified.
+- Prints out GitHub dork URLs directly to the terminal.

 ---